RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

       elastic.user=<Set the elasticsearch user if needed>
       elastic.password=<Set the elasticsearch password if needed>

-  Ensure the database **schema** contains the necessary sources for full-text search.
+  Ensure the database **schema** contains the necessary source for full-text search.
 * Creating an Elasticsearch Index: Before full-text search can work, an `index` must be created.
 After starting the Whois server, run the following `JMX command` to rebuild indexes: